circleci/circleci-docs/jekyll/_cci2/troubleshooting-common-issues.md

 ### Is DLC guaranteed?
 {:.no_toc}

 DLC is not guaranteed.
-If you are experiencing issues with cache-misses or need high-parallelism, consider try caching using `[docker build](https://docs.docker.com/engine/reference/commandline/build/#specifying-external-cache-sources)`, which you can optionally implement using the [CircleCI Docker orb](https://circleci.com/developer/orbs/orb/circleci/docker#commands-build).
+If you are experiencing issues with cache-misses or need high-parallelism, consider try caching using [docker build](https://docs.docker.com/engine/reference/commandline/build/#specifying-external-cache-sources), which you can optionally implement using the [CircleCI Docker orb](https://circleci.com/developer/orbs/orb/circleci/docker#commands-build).

 ### As an admin, can I see the content of a DLC volume?
 {:.no_toc}